arms-mbon/documentation/standard_operating_procedures/README.md

-This directory contains the following SOP documentation <br>
+This directory contains documentation for historical reference related to the ARMS-MBON project.
+As of 2024, the EMO BON Handbook serves as the primary reference for all molecular (sequencing) work and standard operating procedures (SOPs).
+The SOPs in this repository, including those developed by the Smithsonian and ARMS-MBON, are no longer in active use but remain available for archival purposes. <br>

+- ARMS Molecular SOPs (Historical)
-- The ARMS Molecular SOPs.
-The ARMS-MBON data that were taken during the ASSEMBLE Plus years of the projects, that is from 2018 until the summer of 2022, were processed with these SOPs.
+The ARMS Molecular SOPs were applied to data collected from 2018 to summer 2022, during the ASSEMBLE Plus years of the projects.
+Some additional details and modifications to these SOPs are provided in the ARMS-MBON Handbook.
+These SOPs are no longer followed as of 2022.

+-Smithsonian Global ARMS SOPs
+This zip file contains the Smithsonian Global ARMS standard operating procedures (taken from [here](https://naturalhistory.si.edu/research/global-arms-program)), which cover all aspects of ARMS work – from constructing units to processing them upon retrieval.
+These SOPs were valid for ARMS-MBON samples and data collected prior to mid-2022 during the ASSEMBLE Plus project years.
+Although superseded, these documents provide foundational context and are included here for historical reference.

+The documents in this repository, including the Smithsonian Global ARMS SOPs and ARMS-MBON Molecular SOPs, are archival materials and should only be used for historical reference.

+The [ARMS Handbook](https://github.com/arms-mbon/documentation/tree/main/armsmbon_handbook) and [EMO BON Handbook](https://www.embrc.eu/newsroom/publications/emo-bon-handbook-2024) are inspired from the Smithsonian Global ARMS SOPs.
 From 2022 onwards, ARMS-MBON became part of [EMO BON](https://www.embrc.eu/emo-bon) and the SOPs followed for the molecular (sequencing) work will be those of EMO BON.
-- The Smithsonian Global ARMS standard operating procedures (SOPs) in a zip file (taken from [here](https://naturalhistory.si.edu/research/global-arms-program)).
-These cover all aspects of ARMS work - from constructing the units to processing them upon retrieval - and are valid for all ARMS-MBON samples and data, whether from before or after joining EMO BON.
-Note that some additions to these SOPs are given in the [ARMS-MBON Handbook](https://github.com/arms-mbon/documentation/tree/main/armsmbon_handbook).

-The SOPs followed by ARMS-MBON are those Smithsonian ones, with some exceptions as outlined in the [Handbook](https://github.com/arms-mbon/documentation/tree/main/armsmbon_handbook).
+For current work, refer exclusively to the [EMO BON Handbook](https://www.embrc.eu/newsroom/publications/emo-bon-handbook-2024), which outlines all valid procedures, including the new MSOP.